Stay right here for our final news roundup and information overload.

 That's why Republicans winning the House is a big deal.

-Uh then it's the power of the purse that they'll be able to use as well.
+Then it's the power of the purse that they'll be able to use as well.

-Um, I doubt most people know that NIH money, that's Fauci's NIH, you know, gave money to a another group, Eco Alliance that gave money to the Wuhan Virology lab, and everybody knew damn well that that lab was involved in coronavirus research and gain of function research.
+I doubt most people know that NIH money, that's Fauci's NIH, gave money to another group, Eco Alliance, that gave money to the Wuhan Virology Lab.

 You know what?

-But we were lied to about it, and in the end, our tax dollars may have contributed to the creation of COVID 19.
+And in the end, our tax dollars may have contributed to the creation of COVID-19.

 We need to know the answer to that.

-You know, as far as Hunter Biden's laptop, well, we do know that he implicates his father many, many times, and that Joe Biden told one massive lie repeatedly that he had no knowledge or discussions with his son Hunter about his foreign business dealings.
+You know, as far as Hunter Biden's laptop, well, we do know that he implicates his father many, many times and that Joe Biden told one massive lie repeatedly that he had no knowledge or discussions with his son Hunter about his foreign business dealings.

-We now have pictures of Joe Biden and Hunter Biden with with Hunter's foreign business associates, and now we've been able to even take it a step further.
+We now have pictures of Joe Biden and Hunter Biden with Hunter's foreign business associates.

-Now, I will tell you this if Republicans are able to prove all of that, uh, I think it'll have a profound impact on the public and you know, hopefully, uh hopefully it'll bear fruit in the end.
+Now, I will tell you this, if Republicans are able to prove all of that, I think it'll have a profound impact on the public.

 Anyway, I hope that answers your question.